June Diane Raphael: Career

 In February 2010, Raphael joined the rotating cast of the Off-Broadway play Love, Loss, and What I Wore (written by Nora Ephron and Delia Ephron) at the Westside Theatre in Manhattan.
 Raphael and Casey Wilson created the comedic stage show The Realest Real Housewives, which they starred in alongside Jessica St. Clair, Melissa Rauch, Danielle Schneider and Morgan Walsh.
 The show began running monthly at the Los Angeles Upright Citizens Brigade Theatre in 2011.
 Raphael also contributed short stories to the 2010 book Worst Laid Plans, based on the long-running stage show, in which she frequently performed.

 Raphael co-starred in the Adult Swim action-comedy series NTSF:SD:SUV::, which aired for three seasons from 2011 to 2013.
 She currently co-hosts with her husband, Paul Scheer, the movie discussion podcast How Did This Get Made? along with comedian Jason Mantzoukas.
 The podcast is a roundtable discussion where Scheer, Raphael, Mantzoukas and other special guests "try make sense of movies that make absolutely no sense."

-In 2015, Raphael took on a leading role as Brianna Hanson in the Netflix comedy series Grace and Frankie.
-Together with Kate Black, Raphael authored Represent: The Woman's Guide to Running for Office and Changing the World, a step-by-step guide for women who are considering a political career.
+In 2015, Raphael joined the main cast of the Netflix comedy series Grace and Frankie, which co-starred Jane Fonda, Lily Tomlin, Martin Sheen and Sam Waterston.
+It ran until 2022.

+Together with Kate Black, Raphael authored the book Represent: The Woman's Guide to Running for Office and Changing the World, a step-by-step guide for women who are considering a political career.

 Personal life

 Raphael is married to actor-comedian Paul Scheer.
 They met in January 2004, after first meeting when the artistic director of Manhattan's Upright Citizens Brigade Theatre brought Scheer in to offer advice to Raphael and her comedy partner Casey Wilson on making improvements to their UCB two-woman sketch show.
 They moved from New York to Los Angeles in 2005.
 In October 2009, they married at the Santa Barbara Museum of Natural History.
 They have two sons, born 2014 and 2016.

-Raphael and comedian Kulap Vilaysack are the founders and directors of the Upright Citizens Brigade Theater (UCB) associated "UCB Corps" community, a volunteer charity organization.
-Raphael and Vilaysack organize charity events and projects to help improve the community, with the help of volunteers and other UCB performers "who want to make our world a better place".

-Raphael is also co-founder of The Jane Club, a coworking space in Los Angeles for professional women.